Home>Heroin Addiction Treatment

 However, each of these proven programs is backed by an array of holistic healing options.
 Experiential therapies and cultural outreach programs throughout Hawaii are all part of helping you explore your new potential in sobriety, while dedicated individual and group therapy options can help you connect to peers and professionals alike, working together to deconstruct stigmas and create an accepting community of peers to celebrate sobriety.

-Heroin Addiction Treatment From Detox to Residential Care and Beyond
+Heroin Addiction Treatment From Detoxification to Residential Care and Beyond

 Hawaii Island Recovery is also dedicated to the entire continuum of care in your heroin addiction treatment, with programs available from your first step into detox through your time in residential treatment and even continued support as an alumnus in outpatient care.
 We are prepared to meet you where you are in your recovery journey, whether you are just beginning to explore detox and treatment for the first time or are continuing to modify your sober journey in recovery with additional support and outpatient care.
 Our programs include:

-• Professional medical detox programs to navigate withdrawal and provide emotional support
+• Professional drug testing and medical detox programs to navigate withdrawal and provide emotional support

 • 24/7 professional support and care